Update: March 6, 2018

 As a reseller, you’ll want to work with your own legal team to review your customer agreements and work through any changes that may need to be in place before that May 25th deadline.
 We’ll also have some recommended language for resellers to include in end-user service agreements, so stay tuned.

 Next month’s GDPR update post will focus on how we plan to request consent from individuals for the use of their personal data.
 Until then, we’ll continue working hard on our implementation.
-As a reseller, you can use this time to seek your own legal advice, and think about what information you’re collecting from customers — how does it align with the GDPR’s principles of data minimisation, purpose limitation, and confidentiality?
+As a reseller, you can use this time to seek your own legal advice, and think about what information you’re collecting from customers — how does it align with the GDPR’s principles of data minimization, purpose limitation, and confidentiality?

 You can wrap your head around the basics, and find helpful context on our GDPR page.
 Our previous blog post also highlights some fantastic resources that outline emerging GDPR best practices.
 And finally, we encourage you to sign up for our GDPR newsletter so you don’t miss a thing!